curvegrid/go-ethereum-wiki/Building-Qt.md

     sudo apt-get update
     sudo apt-get install ubuntu-sdk qtbase5-private-dev qtdeclarative5-private-dev libqt5opengl5-dev

+To install ubuntu-sdk, you may need to follow http://askubuntu.com/questions/408463/unmet-dependencies-i-cant-install-ubuntu-sdk

 If you get an error which looks like:

     FATAL: asset not found: you can set an alternative asset path on on the command line using option 'asset_path'